-Inside, it can grow on surfaces such as wooden beams and planks, wallpaper, plywood, even glue.
+Inside, it can grow on surfaces such as wooden beams and planks, wallpaper even glue.
 It is easy to accidentally transfer mold spores from outside to the inside, which causes an infestation in your house or building.

 Penicillium Mold Health Effects

-Many Penicillium mold species are actually benign, but the spores they release can still bring various health risks for certain individuals.
+Many Penicillium mold species are actually benign, but the spores they release can still bring various risks for some people.
 People with asthma, allergy, or bad health condition are especially at risk.

 Long exposure to the spores can cause symptoms such as coughing, sneezing, headache, runny nose, and wheezing breath.
 Babies and children are also vulnerable toward this exposure.